-Anyone can go Sufi
+Anyone can do Sufi Yoga

 Sufi yoga is not limited to any religion, race, colour or creed.
 It is for anyone who wants to understand and explore the mystery of the body and mind in relation to the soul, and wants to develop his or her physical, mental and spiritual capacities.

 Our way of life often creates conflicts between the mind, body and emotions, resulting in confusions, emotional imbalances, disturbed relationships and a general negative attitude towards life.
 Lack of physical activity complicates matters.
 It is thus imperative to create a balance within the body, and focus the mind by concentrating on the breath.
 This is what we focus on first in Sufi yoga.

 The other two things that Sufi yoga focuses on to create balance is the power of sound [voice], spontaneous ecstatic movements and the optimum functionality of the body [physical exercises].
 These are some of the Sufi practices that together harmonise the inner subtle energies, separate one from the ego, and direct the mind to focus on a singularity.
 This in turn converts negative emotions into positive energy, and brings balance and a peaceful state of being.

 While the Sufi practices help strengthen the mind and spirit, the yogic exercises focus primarily on the physical body, helping build health.
 The exercises aim to increase flexibility as Sufi yoga believes that your body is as young as it is flexible.
 The exercises also help strengthen the spine, reduce unwanted fat and clear toxins from the body.

 The focus is on overall health and well-being as well as an improved mental outlook towards life.